-Mostahdaf stuns rivals to triumph at Royal Ascot
+Delighted Dettori triumphs at final Royal Ascot

 Weaver was joined at Ascot by his wife and assistant trainer Cindy, who suffered a severe brain injury in a riding accident last year.

-King Charles III and Queen Camilla attended again on Wednesday, when they have two runners - Reach For the Moon in the Royal Hunt Cup (17:00 BST) and Circle Of Fire in the Queen's Vase (17:35).
+King Charles III and Queen Camilla attended again on Wednesday, but their two runners - Reach For the Moon and Circle Of Fire - finished out of the places.

+- Is it a good idea to fix your mortgage and energy bills?
+Martin Lewis explains...

+- Can a man ever beat a horse in a race?
+Every year since 1980, a small town in Wales has been trying to find out